 –that Holy Cross in Mesa has a Ministry for Justice and Peace for Refugees, Immigrants and Migrants that is five years old.

 Afghan Refugees in Phoenix,

 some of whom are coming through the refugee resettlement process as Special Immigrant Visa Holders; and a large group who, under emergency conditions, were evacuated and are being “paroled” (meaning “admitted”) into the United States for urgent humanitarian protection.
-Seventy-five families are being assisted by the new AFGHAN RESETTLEMENT PROGRAM of Catholic Charities Community Services of Phoenix (602 944-1819).
+More than 150 families are being assisted by the AFGHAN RESETTLEMENT PROGRAM of Catholic Charities Community Services of Phoenix (602 944-1819).

 who find their way to the MIGRANT OUTREACH CENTER of the Kino Border Initiative (520 287-2370) that is within walking distance of the Nogales ports.
-Most arrive disoriented with only the clothes on their back and a small bag of belongings.
-The average time living in the United States of those deported is 15 years.
+Most arrive disoriented with little more than the clothes on their backs.
+The center continues each year to provide accompaniment and collective care to the thousands who are deported after having worked in the United States for an average of 15 years, as well as to those who wait for months to apply for entry into the United States.
 Ninety percent of those served are from Mexico, and eighty-four percent indicate they are separated from their families.
 Last year, 199,400 meals were served.

-are those who arrived in the United States seeking protection from persecution or serious human rights violations in their countries, have not yet been legally recognized as refugees, and are waiting to receive a decision on their asylum claims.
-Asylum seekers dropped off in the Phoenix area by the agencies of the Department of Homeland Security are served by an amazing network of non-governmental organizations, faith groups, and community volunteers who welcome them, and provide humanitarian needs and assist with travel arrangements for reaching their sponsoring families.
+dropped off in the Phoenix area by agencies of the U.S. Department of Homeland Security are those who arrived in the United States seeking protection from persecution or serious human rights violations in their countries, have not yet been legally recognized as refugees, and are waiting to appear in immigration court and ultimately to receive a decision on their asylum claims.
+They are served by amazing networks of non-governmental organizations, faith-based groups, and individual volunteers who welcome them, and provide humanitarian needs and assist with travel arrangements for reaching their sponsoring families.